 Section Type Days Times Instructor SA1 IND M, W 4:00 PM-7:30 PM Hesse

 Summer 2: The Internship Phase

 For the second six weeks of the program, you'll be placed as an intern in a Boston-area organization or business that matches your interests and experience.
 You should expect to work five days a week for a minimum of 35 hours.
 Most internships are unpaid.

 Psychology Research & Practice Internship Opportunities

-Internship placement opportunities include counseling services and mental health centers; early childhood development programs; and labs and research departments in fields such as neurodevelopment, vision, cognition, education, socio-emotional intelligence, and degenerative diseases and disorders.
+Internship placement sites in past years have included counseling services and mental health centers, early childhood development programs, and labs and research departments in fields such as neurodevelopment, vision, cognition, education, socio-emotional intelligence, and degenerative diseases and disorders.

 - Internship placement for 35 hours a week

 - Internship matches are based on your interests, abilities, and experience, as well as employer and industry norms (Please note: opportunities within research laboratories are dependent on student experience and lab requirements.)

 - All internship sites are accessible by public transportation

 - Visit our Placement Process page for additional information